Thursday 17 February 2000

-We did a YHA Organised tour to the Giants Causeway.
-Leaving from the Belfast YHA Hosteldown the other end of town at 9.30 am so we had to get up early.
+We did a Youth Hostel Organised tour to the Giants Causeway.
+Leaving from a different Belfast Hostel down the other end of town at 9.30 am so we had to get up early.

-I arranged to meet ate or Campbell’s sister, Margerat White, and her husband David that night for dinner.
-Their family is Protestnat and we let them mistakenly think we were too.
+I arranged to meet ate or Campbell’s sister, Margaret White, and her husband David that night for dinner.
+Their family is Protestant and when they mistakenly thought we were Protestants as well we didn’t correct them which meant I got to hear a few jokes about Catholics (which I was raised as).
 The night was very enjoyable, but more than that insightful to how real people feel in this area about the troubles.

-Margerat and David gave us an excellent tour in their car of the Catholic and Protestant streets.
-In particular they pointed out how Protestnat areas have the street curbs payout end red, white and blue.
-Margerat in particular was extremely worried / uncomfortable when we drove in Catholic areas.
+Margaret and David gave us an excellent tour in their car of the Catholic and Protestant streets.
+In particular they pointed out how Protestant areas have the street curbs payout end red, white and blue.
+Margaret in particular was extremely worried / uncomfortable when we drove in Catholic areas.
 In fact I could feel the fear when we stopped to get a photo of a Catholic Muriel.
-I got some excellent photos of both sides ,uriels.
-We we’re very lucky to get such a personal tour from locals.
+I got some excellent photos of murals depicting both sides of the divide.
+We where so very lucky to get such a personal tour from locals.